aakk017face/privacy-policy/README.md

 Any data accessed through third-party APIs is handled securely and only used for testing features or improving the functionality of this personal project.
 No data is used for commercial purposes.

-If you have any questions or concerns, feel free to contact me at: [your email here]
+If you have any questions or concerns, feel free to contact me at: a.khatib.facebook@gmail.com

-Last Updated: [Insert date]
+Last Updated: 18/03/2025

 ---